 Some of them are important for life in the van.
 Some are important for safety.
 We're not concentrating on travelling abroad- if you'd like to see the 15 essential motorhome accessories you need for Europe- click here

-Essential motorhome accessories you need
+Essential motorhome accessories

 You need a hosepipe, in order to fill your water tanks.
 We highly recommend at least 10-15m in length.
 Food grade hose is preferable.
 We prefer a proper hose to a flat hose, but a flat hose is a lot easier to store.